Permafrost/Tundra/SERVICES.md

 * `$document.encoded` is an optional `IData` document containing arbitrarily specified string values to be [HTML] decoded.
+  * `value` is optional and specified as an input only for developer convenience when using this service for a single string value.
+  * `value.list` is optional and specified as an input only for developer convenience when using this service for a list of string values.
+  * `value.table` is optional and specified as an input only for developer convenience when using this service for a table of string values.

 #### Outputs:

 * `$document.decoded` is an `IData` document containing the arbitrarily specified string values with [HTML entities] decoded.
+  * `value` is optional and specified as an output only for developer convenience when using this service for a single string value.
+  * `value.list` is optional and specified as an output only for developer convenience when using this service for a list of string values.
+  * `value.table` is optional and specified as an output only for developer convenience when using this service for a table of string values.

 ---